daniilsunyaev/yarrd/README.md

 - implement limit
 - `insert into users (id) values (1,2)` should not crash but show an error instead
 - implement joins
-- pressing up should restore previouse command
+- pressing up should restore previous command
 - make table recreation incremental (insead of full select from old table)
 - current command should be editable (left and right should reposition input cursor)
 - subconditions (AND with combinations)